lensesio/coyote/README.md

 ## License

-Distributed under GPLv3, See [COPYING](COPYING) for more information.
+Distributed under Apache 2.0, See [LICENSE](LICENSE) for more information.